Climbing the Empire State Building

 Other interesting activities in New York

-Now all you have to do is choose a skyscraper and get ready to see one of the most beautiful cities in the world as it deserves to be seen.
+Now you just have to choose a skyscraper and get ready to see one of the most beautiful cities in the world as it deserves.
 Bon voyage to the heights!